-As with all programs at UMW, a seven year review process will be used to assess the effectiveness of the B.S.: Biology Major.
+As with all programs at UMW, a seven year review process will be used to assess the effectiveness of the BS: Biology degree.
 In addition, exit surveys will be used to provide the Biology Department with useful feedback from students as they graduate with their Biology degree.
-The department will also monitor employment of its graduates and the frequency of admission and success of our former students in various graduate programs.
+We will also monitor employment of our graduates and the frequency of admission and success of our former students in various graduate programs.